 Only the final denoised latent gets decoded.
 If the denoiser predicts noise or velocity, the scheduler uses that prediction to update ; the decoder never consumes raw predicted noise.

-Operating directly in pixel space demands immense computational resources.
+Operating directly in pixel space demands substantial computational resources.
 Moving the diffusion process to a compressed latent space splits the workload into two phases.
-The VAE handles high-frequency perceptual details, while the diffusion model focuses on semantic structure and layout.
+The autoencoder compresses and reconstructs pixels with some measured detail loss, while the diffusion model performs repeated denoising on the smaller latent state.

 A latent tensor has fewer scalar values than a image.
 That reduction explains why the repeated denoising loop can be substantially cheaper than pixel-space denoising; actual throughput still depends on architecture, step count, batch policy, hardware, and safety checks.